Democratic Party of Hawaiʻi: Statehood

 Party standing in the U.S. Congress was strengthened once Hawaii achieved statehood in 1959.
 For the first time, political representation was fully justified as newly elected representatives were allowed to cast votes.
 The achievement of statehood had also significantly enhanced the party's status within national party organizations.
 Democrats have held onto a solid majority since 1962, with near-complete control over the state's congressional delegation and its legislative and executive branch.
 At the national level, Democrats held all of Hawaii's seats in the Senate and the House.
 Both positions of governor and lieutenant governor were also filled by Democrats, with the former being held by John Burns, the organizer of the Burns Machine in 1954.
 Burns was instrumental in the revitalization of the party following World War II.
 He was reelected two more times and died shortly after his third term in office in 1975.

 Factionalism within the party was a problem in the late 1960s, as a newer progressive wing (led by Tom Gill) began to challenge the older wing headed by incumbent governor Burns.
 This division in the party reached a high point in 1970, when Gill challenged Burns for the next gubernatorial term.
 As a supporter of environmental protection, consumer protection and other progressive causes, Gill lost the primary election to Burns.
 While factional struggles continued into the 1970s, the Burns regime remained in power.
 The strength of the Burns Machine has diminished since the mid-1980s, primarily due to the advanced ages of its original supporters.
 There has been renewed strength in the progressive wing.
 Since 1994, progressive supporters have held control over the party central committee, having run unopposed in certain years.
+The Hawaii Democratic Party maintained political control of the state government in Hawaii for over forty years, from 1962 to 2002.

 The party has remained successful due to its heavy usage of the media, relying on grassroots activities.
 Campaign tactics and promotion of party ideals have been characterized by rice dinners, rallies, door-to-door campaigning, and sign waving in public areas.
 These activities have helped maintain the party's large membership and its status as the majority party of Hawaii.